 RECOMMENDED: 8 Colors of French Bulldogs

 Sometimes weighing as little at 7 pounds, Havaneses are tiny balls of fun.
-They can be 8.5-11.5 inches and sometimes weigh up to 12 pounds.
+They can be 8.5-11.5 inches tall and sometimes weigh up to 12 pounds.
+However, the most striking trait of the Havanese will be their marvelous coats.

 25. Glen of Imaal Terrier